 - Connective hose: The connective hose links the generator box to the mask, where it attaches to the elbow port.
 The hose is usually made from transparent plastic, and measures between five and six feet long.

-- Place the machine on a level surface where it will remain upright for throughout the night.
+1. Place the machine on a level surface where it will remain upright for throughout the night.
 This surface should be less than five feet from the user’s face to ensure the connective hose won’t be too tight, and that the box won’t be pulled onto the floor if the user shifts positions.

-- Plug the machine into an AC outlet.
+2. Plug the machine into an AC outlet.

-- Check the humidifier tank to make sure it is full, and refill with distilled water as needed.
+3. Check the humidifier tank to make sure it is full, and refill with distilled water as needed.

-- Affix the connective hose to the mask, and ensure it is fully connected to the box as well.
+4. Affix the connective hose to the mask, and ensure it is fully connected to the box as well.

-- Turn on the CPAP machine.
+5. Turn on the machine.

-- If necessary, adjust the settings during the night.
+6. If necessary, adjust the settings during the night.